What we will cover

 Your lead generation machine should now be taking shape in your mind: you have a means of attracting the right type of visitor, extracting their details from them and adding them to a list.

-The next step is to imagine that that list feeds into a funnel.
+The next step is to imagine is the list feeds into a funnel.
 At the bottom of the funnel are those leads that are on the verge of taking the plunge and becoming customers.
 At the rim of the funnel, they’re still getting to know you and your brand.

 Nurturing your list requires serving leads the right type of content based on their position in the funnel.
 If you check out the sidebar, we’ve linked a handy Vu article on merging content strategy with your sales funnel.